JonasKoziorek/MiniGebra/README.md

 ![plot](/images/logo.png)

 ## Aim of the project
 This clone will consist of simple graphical user interface for plotting mathematical functions.
-This project was created for class Scientific Computing in Python at VSB-TUO.
+This project was created for class Scientific calculations in Python at VSB-TUO (information about the class can be currently seen here: https://www.vsb.cz/e-vyuka/en/subject/470-2701/02).

 # Implemented features